gohugoio/hugo-goldmark-extensions/README.md

 There are two types of delimiters, inline and block:

 - Text within and including inline delimiters appears inline with the surrounding text.
 - Text within and including block delimiters appears between adjacent block elements.
-When working with LaTeX this is known as "display" mode.
+When working with LaTeX this is known as display mode.

-As shown below, you must specify zero or more inline and block delimiter pairs&mdash; there are no default values.
+As shown below, you must specify zero or more inline and block delimiter pairs&mdash;there are no default values.

 ### Usage